RECRUITING MORE MEN IN EDUCATION IN THE EARLY YEARS

 Because caring is for everyone

-A more diverse workforce helps children’s development and their beliefs about who they are and who they can go on to be.
+A more diverse workforce helps children’s development.
+More men in education helps children develop their beliefs about who they are and who they can go on to be.

 The Early Years Movement is working towards a future where both education and society are more equitable and inclusive.

 Children develop their idea of gender identity by the age of three years old.
 This means that, by the age of three, they are internalising the gender stereotypes that permeate the world around them.
-We are changing that narrative.
-Our aim is to put more men into education in the Early Years to support children's social and emotional development and actively challenge the formation of gender biases.
+The Early Years Movement are changing that narrative.
+Our aim is to put more men in education in the Early Years to support children's social and emotional development and actively challenge the formation of gender biases.

-By the age of three, children begin to internalise gender stereotypes that shape how they view themselves and others.
+In the Early Years, by the age of three, children begin to internalise gender stereotypes that shape how they view themselves and others.
+The Early Years Movement are placing more men in education in the Early Years to demonstrate care is a role for everyone.

 1/6